Wolf Biology and Identification

-Estimated at only 20 animals in 1992, the Upper Peninsula wolf population had grown to approximately 687 during the winter of 2010-2011 - an all-time high since the population began to recover in the early 1990s.
+Estimated at only 20 animals in 1992, the Upper Peninsula wolf population has grown to over 600 animals recently.

 Federal delisting criteria required a combined Michigan/Wisconsin population of 100 wolves for five consecutive years for delisting to occur.
 The Michigan/Wisconsin combined population has exceeded 100 wolves every year since 1994, and currently numbers more than 1,000 wolves.
 The Michigan Wolf Recovery and Management Plan (1997) defined a viable population as 200 animals for five consecutive years to allow removal from the state endangered species list.
 The Michigan wolf population has exceeded 200 animals for more than a decade.